 But by virtue of being an ICE detainee, José is unlucky.
 He has been in detention ever since he arrived at the U.S. border last fall, fleeing what he described as persecution for protesting the government of Juan Orlando Hernández, the Honduran president who won a second term in what was widely perceived as a fraudulent and unconstitutional election.
 Hernández is backed by the U.S. government.

 “They killed two of my friends that I used to go to protests with,” he said.
 “The police picked them up, and a week later they turned up beaten to death with their hands and feet tied.”

 The Trump administration has used detention aggressively as part of a comprehensive effort to deter asylum seekers.
 That policy hasn’t changed with the coronavirus pandemic.
 In fact, the government has cited the pandemic as reason to immediately deport asylum seekers at the border with no due process.

-ICE did not respond to a question about whether it continues to bring new detainees into the Elizabeth detention center, potentially exposing them to COVID-19.
-An agency spokesperson did confirm the outbreak, and said that “Consistent with CDC guidelines, those who have come in contact with the individuals have been cohorted and are being monitored for symptoms.”
+An ICE spokesperson confirmed the outbreak, and said that “Consistent with CDC guidelines, those who have come in contact with the individuals have been cohorted and are being monitored for symptoms.”
+The spokesperson also said ICE was not bringing any new detainees into the facility.
 CoreCivic, the company that runs the detention center, did not respond to a request for comment.

 ICE has released around 160 medically vulnerable detainees and identified 600 more for potential release, according to BuzzFeed News.
 But ICE has more than 35,000 immigrants in custody, and for weeks, thousands of medical and legal professionals have been urging them to release many more, citing a well documented history of poor medical care in detention facilities and a lack of resources to handle a significant outbreak.